xkodi1121/xkodi1121.github.io/README.md

-# iPTV-Scanner
+# Scanner
-A free iPTV Scanner to check for your dead or alive links.
+A free Scanner to check m3u links.